 Who We Are

 The Inn has been in the ownership of the Buchanan family for nearly 35 years spanning across two generations.
-Our senior staff are Peter Steadman, Darren Clemmit, Anna Spencer and Anne Sargerson – they and their teams will be looking after you during your stay with us.
+Our senior staff are Guy Richardson, Darren Clemmit, Anna Spencer and Louise Avison – they and their teams will be looking after you during your stay with us.

 Rachel and Sarah can be found at reception, ready to help you with planning your day or your next trip.
-The housekeeping department is in the capable hands of Anne and her team.
+The housekeeping department is in the capable hands of Louise and her team.

 The kitchen is run by Darren Clemmit supported by the rest of the brigade, working hard to make sure you are delighted with everything we put before you.